xnite/MCSeeker/README.md

 ## Limitations
 * Fails to scan more than a /10 without kicking the bucket... so you should probably stick to that or smaller ranges.
 * Working on a Minecraft bot client... doesn't work though... you can see how badly it doesn't work by using `--enable-client` flag... it is totally broken. **Don't use it**.
+* Above limitations are solved by running [BBCrawler](https://github.com/xnite/BBCrawler) instead but that is more complex than most people will want.